micmejia/bible-dump/NKJV/Isaiah/Isa 14.md

 The firstborn of the poor will feed, And the needy will lie down in safety; I will kill your roots with famine, And it will slay your remnant.

 ###### 31
 Wail, O gate!
 Cry, O city!
-All you of Philistia _are_ dissolved; For smoke will come from the north, And no one _will be_ alone in his [^j]appointed times."
+All you of Philistia _are_ dissolved; For smoke will come from the north, And no one _will be_ alone in his appointed times."

 ###### 32
 What will they answer the messengers of the nation?
 That the Lord has founded Zion, And the poor of His people shall take refuge in it.